 SharedSolar is a voluntary program for commercial customers who wish to participate in the community solar program offered by their utility.

 The customer must have a current utility account in their name and be in good standing.

 Commercial customers may purchase solar energy at the following percentage of the Customer’s monthly electric consumption:

 ___ 30% ___50% ___80% ____100%

-The SharedSolar energy rate will increase by 3% on July 1st of each year until July 1, 2026.
-The rate will then be the same until July 1, 2030.
-The SharedSolar rate may then be changed by action from the City Council to collect changes in costs for non-generation components (transmission/distribution/services).
+The SharedSolar energy rate will increase by 3% on July 1st of each year until July 1, 2026 and then will continue unchanged until July 1, 2030.
+After July 1, 2030, the rate may then be changed by action from the City Council.

 After enrolling in the SharedSolar program, customers will remain in the program until they cancel or the end of life of the project.

 All other rates established by the utility are applicable including base rate, demand (kW) charge, PCA, and power factor charge.
 SharedSolar energy is to be credited first as the energy supply to the customer utility bill.
 All other energy tiers and rates are to be applied in the order as established by the utility.
 Customer utility bills will vary depending on the amount of subscribed SharedSolar energy and customer’s monthly consumption.
 The customer is responsible for all amounts and charges owed to the utility according to proper utility billing of the fees and services.